dproctor/personal-website/books.md

   Comanches, the Most Powerful Indian Tribe in American History Paperback (S.
   C. Gwynne)
-- The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure Hardcover (Greg Lukianoff, Jonathan Haidt)
+- The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure (Greg Lukianoff, Jonathan Haidt)
 - Brothers Karamazov (Fyodor Dostoyevsky; translated by Constance Garnett)
 - On Liberty (John Stuart Mill)
 - The Plot Against America (Philip Roth)